Skip to main content

 Automatic Directory Creation

-Narada automatically creates a directory structure for your GIFs:
+Narada automatically creates a directory structure for your screenshots:

 1. Main Directory: Narada Downloads in your machine’s Downloads folder